-The Problem Solving Guide and Reference, order number SC23-2606 is the first book you should use when you have a problem with the system unit.
+The AIX Problem Solving Guide and Reference (form number SC23-2606), is the first book you should use when you have a problem with the system unit.
 It contains procedures for determining if the problem is hardware or software related.